postsharp/Metalama.Documentation/content/conceptual/aspects/simple-aspects/contracts.md

 4. The aspect is a custom attribute.
 You can add it to any field, property, or parameter.
 To validate the return value of a method, use this syntax: `[return: MyAspect]`.

+## Creating `NotNull` aspect
+You can use <xref:Metalama.Framework.Aspects.ContractAspect> to create a checker that can be used to determine if the parameters of a method is null or not.

+[!metalama-sample ~/code/Metalama.Documentation.SampleCode.EnhanceProperties/NotNull.cs]

+> [!NOTE]
+> Notice how the name of the parameter is obtained by calling `nameof(value)`

+## Creating `NotEmpty` aspect
+If you want to protect methods from working on empty strings resulting in annoying failures, then you can create a `[NotEmpty]` aspect like this.

+[!metalama-sample ~/code/Metalama.Documentation.SampleCode.EnhanceProperties/NotEmpty.cs]